ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 Note that the db file should conform to the naming standards detailed in [PV-Naming](PV-Naming), and that ANY value which might be read and set as a block must have a `:SP` as well as a non post-fixed name entry.

+Also note that ALL streamdevice PVs must have the field `DTYP` set to `"stream"`, otherwise they will not correctly communicate.

 Modify the Makefile in the same directory as the protocol and db files to have lines like: